adesignsm/BMO-assessment/Answers to technical questions.md

     };

     these batches are only triggered once their respective buttons are clicked.
+    I do want to come up with a better solution for this section.

 Q3.
 How would you track down a performance issue in production?
 Have you ever had to do this?
 A3: What was stated in this assessment was to use lighthouse audit to track SEO, accessibility, and performance.
 Normally I would use lighthouse audit to track a variety of issues as it is very user friendly and robust.
 However there is another method that I have used in the past, similarily in the developer console you can access the "Network" tab and use the filter input to check for anomolies in the application.